d-plaindoux/thicket/README.md

 A simple [Hello world](http://d.plaindoux.free.fr/movico/examples/helloWorld.html) is available in order to demontrate the language.
-This current version if not yet optimized.
-This example directly manipulates the DOM and not yet provides a simple and convenient library for reactive UI support.
+This current version if not yet optimized and  irectly manipulates the DOM.
+This does not yet provide a simple and convenient library for reactive UI support.

 A simple example
 -----------------